shashankpadala43267/medterm-master/README.md

 - Total quizzes completed
 - Total questions answered

-This provides a more meaningful measure of usage than page views or repeat visits.
+This provides a more meaningful measure of usage than page views, repeat visits, or browser sessions.

 ## Privacy and Security